plammens/matroids-main/README.md

  # Dynamic Maximal Independent Set on a Matroid

-This project aims to understand the complexity of finding a maximal independent set on a matroid when the underlying ground set E undergoes changes, i.e., elements are either inserted or deleted from the ground set.

 This repository provides a Python package named `matroids`, which contains a framework for working abstractly with matroids in Python and implementations of some static and dynamic maximal independent set algorithms.